tachiyomiorg/tachiyomi-extensions/CONTRIBUTING.md

 - Emulator or phone with developer options enabled and a recent version of Tachiyomi installed

 ## Getting help

-- Join [Tachiyomi's discord server](https://discord.gg/tachiyomi) for online help and to ask questions while developing your extension.
+- Join [the Discord server](https://discord.gg/tachiyomi) for online help and to ask questions while developing your extension.
 - There are some features and tricks that are not explored in this document.
-Refer to the [app's repository](https://github.com/inorichi/tachiyomi), [extensions library](https://github.com/tachiyomiorg/extensions-lib), [lib directory](https://github.com/inorichi/tachiyomi-extensions/tree/master/lib) and other exsiting extension code for more info.
+Refer to existing extension code for examples.

 ## Writing an extension